SumitSuyal/portfolio/README.md

 # 💼 Sumit Suyal - Portfolio

 Welcome to my personal portfolio website! 🚀
-This project showcases my skills, projects, and experience as a frontend developer.
+This project showcases my skills, projects, and experience as a full stack developer.

 ---